-Resolving customer complaints quickly and effectively is fundamental to good customer service.
-We ask our employees to welcome a complaint, take ownership, and resolve it there and then if possible.
-Where the issue is more complex, one of our complaint handling experts will take ownership of the complaint.
-In 2016, we completed the migration of the vast majority of complaint handlers onto a single complaints management system, allowing us to have a more streamlined means of managing, escalating and tracking of complaints raised by our customers.
+Resolving customer complaints quickly and effectively is fundamental to providing good customer service.
+We ask our employees to welcome any complaints, take ownership of them and resolve complaints there and then if possible.
+Where the issue is more complex, one of our complaint handling experts will take ownership of it.
+The vast majority of our complaint handlers use a single complaints management system, giving us a streamlined means of managing, escalating and tracking the complaints raised by our customers.

 In H2 2016, new reporting requirements were adopted across the industry.
 The major change from previous reporting periods was a broadening to include complaints that were resolved within two business days.
 Previously, these complaints were excluded when firms reported complaints.

 *Defined according to FCA definitions available at https://www.fca.org.uk/firms/complaints-data

 ** A referral to the Ombudsman can occur when a financial firm does not provide a reply within eight weeks or the complainant is unhappy with the response.
 Full details can be found on the FOS website (http://www.financial-ombudsman.org.uk/faq/complain.html)

 *** Limited assurance provided by Ernst & Young LLP.